 1. More Affordable

-This 3D printing deals with a low cost of labor and this are one of the most important pros of 3D Printing technology.
+This 3D printing deals with a low cost of labor, and this is one of the most important pros of 3D Printing technology.
 Labor Costs has a huge role in deciding the amount of money to be used in creating a framework.
-Labor costs are very high when dealing with conventional manufacturing and it requires experienced machine operators.
-But, 3D printers is we only need an operator to press a button and the rest of the procedure is followed by the automated process of the printer.
-Also, manufacturing products using 3D printing is equal for small scale and mass manufacturing.
+Labor costs are very high when dealing with conventional manufacturing, and it requires experienced machine operators.
+But, in 3D printers, we only need an operator to press a button, and the rest of the procedure is followed by the automated process of the printer.
+Also, manufacturing products using 3D printing is equal to small scale and mass manufacturing.

 2. Faster Production

-The speed at which models can be produced by 3D printers is also a benefit in using this technology as compared to the old manufacturing methods.
+The speed at which 3D printers can produce models is also a benefit in using this technology as compared to the old manufacturing methods.
 So, 3d printing is much quicker and easier than the conventional methods of manufacturing.
-From the stage of blueprint to the final product, 3D printing incorporates ideas and designs quickly.
-Complicated designs can be taken from a CAD model and can be used for printing and it takes just a few hours for the process to complete.
+From the stage of the blueprint to the final product, 3D printing incorporates ideas and designs quickly.
+Complicated designs can be taken from a CAD model and can be used for printing, and it takes just a few hours for the process to complete.

 3. Better Quality of Objects

 The biggest roadblock for designers is how to manufacture objects as systematically as possible.
-Additive manufacturing machines accomplish the task in a build- in one step process.
+Additive manufacturing machines accomplish the task in a build-in, a one-step process.
 This process is so efficient that it doesn’t require any interaction of the machine operator during the build phase.
-It takes only a couple of hours to get the results, once the CAD design is finalized and uploaded to the machine.
-The designer achieves full control over the final product as the machine produces a part in just one step, thus reducing the dependence on various manufacturing process like welding, painting, etc.
+It takes only a couple of hours to get the results once the CAD design is finalized and uploaded to the machine.
+The designer achieves full control over the final product as the machine produces a part in just one step, thus reducing the dependence on various manufacturing processes like welding, painting, etc.

 4. Risk Reduction

 A faulty prototype may cost the designer both time and money.
 Even minor changes to the mold may have a large impact on financial grounds.
-Proper design verification is an important part before investing in a costly molding tool.
-3D printing technology helps in checking a design by printing a production-ready prototype before investing in expensive manufacturing tools, thus it removes the risk during the prototyping process.
+Proper design verification is an important part of investing in a costly molding tool.
+3D printing technology helps in checking a design by printing a production-ready prototype before investing in expensive manufacturing tools; thus, it removes the risk during the prototyping process.

 5. Freedom of Creative Designs & Customization

 Although Traditional manufacturing methods are better in creating hundreds of copies of the same thing, it results in the same lifeless and monotonous designs.
-While, 3D printing gives the designers the freedom to design creative models with endless customization, making easier to indulge personal touches that are requested by the customers.
+While 3D printing gives the designers the freedom to design creative models with endless customization, making it easier to indulge in personal touches that the customers request.
 Most of the limitations of additive manufacturing revolve around how to efficiently create a print to reduce support dependency.
 So, the designers are free to create models and complex geometries.

 6. Usage of Mixed Raw Materials